-In this ghost story tour, your team will delve into the science and art of storytelling.
-You’ll participate in seamless and fun story competitions – perfect for marketing, business development, and executive teams.
+During this ghost story session, your team will delve into the science and art of storytelling.
+You’ll participate in seamless and fun story competitions – perfect for marketing, business development, and executive teams!
 Additionally, this experience is a great option for large virtual or hybrid conferences with rapid networking integrated into the experience.

 Learn more and book your virtual Ghost Story experience here.